Houston Dash: Ownership and team management

 On August 25, 2022, the Dash announced that majority owner Ted Segal bought out the stakes of minority owners Gabriel Brener, Oscar De La Hoya, and Ben Guill.

 On December 14, 2022, the Dash released a public statement declaring the club would not renew the contract with James Clarkson, which had an expiration date of the end of 2022, after reports concluded that his "actions constituted emotional misconduct."
-Sam Laity was hired as the next head coach on December 21, 2022.
+Sam Laity was hired as the next head coach on December 21, 2022, and fired on September 6, 2023.